All about a would-be Westbury Wilts A350 Bypass

 Web-site...?

-Wiltshire County Council has become heavily focussed on an eastern bypass.
-WCC's consulting engineers echo the perceived way to go.
-Viable alternatives (of lower comparable actual cost) and other priorities have been played down.
+WC's consultant partners echoed the perceived way to go.
+Viable alternatives (of lower comparable actual cost) and better priorities were misrepresented.

-Inappropriate pressure has been put on the public by an eastern bypass being presented as a foregone conclusion (with our tax cash now gone on its design), any objection to which will leave Westbury without any traffic improvements.
+Inappropriate pressure had been put on the public by an eastern bypass being presented as a foregone conclusion (with our tax cash now gone on its design), any objection to which would leave Westbury without any traffic improvement.

-The A350 villages of Yarnbrook and West Ashton, which have awful congestion and long tailbacks at their cross-roads, are now being left with these problems, so that funding goes towards an eastern bypass which will make things worse.
+The A350 villages of Yarnbrook and West Ashton, which have awful congestion and long tailbacks at their cross-roads, are now being left with these problems, because county funding went into a dud bypass scheme to make things worse.

-The fact is that new houses are often built on the land next to new roads.
+The fact is that new houses are often built on the land next to new highways.

 Some say that it is necessary that local road schemes are done hand-in-hand with property developers.
 It is said that this is to overall advantage.
 Maybe, except where the best green landscape is built over and the new road is not in the most useful place.
 Anyway, this possibility should be there for all to see.